Ben-nitto/PoisPMS/README.md

 ## Setup and Installation
-Before you begin, make sure you have java and an IDE installed.
+Before you begin, make sure you have java and an IDE installed Make sure to install MySQL, database used for this project is no longer in use, create your database according to the PoisPMS ERD.jpg file in the main branch.
 Step 1 - Download or clone PoisPMS master branch to a folder on your local machine.
 Step 2 - Open your IDE of choice and open the files that you cloned or downloaded.
-Step 3 - Run the main method in the file named ProjectManagement.java You will need java installed on your machine and make use of an IDE
+Step 3 - Run the main method in the file named ProjectManagement.java You will need java JDK17 installed on your machine and make use of an IDE

 ## Support
 You can contact me via emial bnwills79@gmail.com